-If you have just gotten a firepit or fireplace and are new to purchasing firewood, you might be curious as to what all of these names are that you’re hearing.
-There are all kinds of names for the various sizes of firewood that retailers will sell.
+If you’ve just gotten a firepit or fireplace and are new to purchasing firewood, you might be curious as to what all of these names are that you’re hearing.

 You may hear terms such as cord, face cords, half cords, quarter face, quarter cord, an eighth of a cord, and so on.
-One such term that you may hear about is known as a “rick” of wood.

 When you know what a rick of wood is, it will be the key to understanding the various names and sizes attached to firewood.